Feeling Less Than Grateful? Some People Are Just Wired That Way

 Gratitude is clearly associated with physical and mental well-being.
 It's linked to better sleep.
 People who are more grateful seem to have more energy, less depression and possibly even a lower risk of heart disease.
 Those positive associations hold for both the trait of gratitude — that is, being a generally grateful person — and the state of gratitude — a temporary behavior or feeling, says Philip Watkins, a professor of psychology at Eastern Washington University.

-But, some of the broader claims about the benefits of seeking gratitude aren't backed up by science, says Watkins.
+But, some of the broader claims about the benefits of gratitude aren't backed up by science, says Watkins.
 He says he's "very pro-gratitude."
 But messages "claiming that it's going to do everything for you, including making you have a longer life and permanently happier," are not on solid footing, he says.

 "I wouldn't question that the positive state of gratitude generally has lots of benefits," says Don Davis, a psychologist at Georgia State University.
 "I think it's a powerful way to teach people to regulate their emotional state."